davekinkead/philosophy/The philosophy of simulation - hot new issues or same old stew.md

 "Computer simulations extend the class of tractable mathematics and thereby broaden the range of modelling tools that we can use." p594

-"...computational techniques ‘constitutes a signifi- cant and permanent addition to the methods of science..." p594
+"...computational techniques ‘constitutes a significant and permanent addition to the methods of science..." p594

 "...transform theoretical structures into specific concrete knowledge of physical systems..." p594